Special routes of U.S. Route 16

 At least 15 special routes of U.S. Route 16 (US 16) have existed, including four in Michigan.

+Wyoming

 Newcastle business route

 U.S. Highway 16 Business (US 16 Bus.) in Newcastle, Wyoming, is mainline US 16 signed as a business route.
 It includes West Main Street east of US 16 Truck and South Summit Street east of West Main and North Summit streets.

 Newcastle truck route

 U.S. Highway 16 Truck (US 16 Truck) in Newcastle, Wyoming, runs south of mainline US 16.
 It begins at West Main Street between Quarter Horse Drive and Sixth Avenue, directly across from Seventh Avenue, and Divide Avenue and South Summit Street.

+South Dakota

 Custer–Keystone alternate route

 U.S. Highway 16A (US 16A) is a 36.971 mi scenic U.S. Highway that is an alternate route for US 16.
 It splits from US 16 in the Black Hills of the southwestern part of the U.S. state of South Dakota.
 The highway's western terminus is an intersection with US 16, US 385, and South Dakota Highway 89 (SD 89) in Custer.
 The eastern terminus is at an interchange with US 16 called Keystone Wye south of Rapid City.
 Portions of US 16A are known as the Iron Mountain Road, after the mountain it summits.